Implementing a feature to select and copy a range with one click using Vanilla JS

 It's not that you can't play Flash

-still works if you configure it properly.
+will work if you configure it correctly.

 Having it in such a place seems like a malicious move, but Google's opinion is that there are just too many security holes, which is a reasonable one